 Deontology, integrity and ethics for research

-Target audience: PhD students at all levels
+Target audience: PhD students, researchers, and scientific staff at all levels

 Location: Campus des Grands Moulins

 The Labex Who Am I? co-funds the DINGO DAYS 2023. © Adapted from https://www.dingo2023.fr/en/ The DINGO (Dynamics of Genetic Instability and Oncogenesis) days will be held on November 14-15, 2023, at the Institut Jacques Monod,...

 As part of its Visiting Professors programme, the Labex Who Am I? is delighted to welcome professor Yoichi Shinkai, leader of the "Cellular Memory Laboratory" at the RIKEN Institute, and associate professor at Saitama University, Japan.
 Yoichi Shinkai's...